BenZed/benzed-ts/packages/www/src/app/presentation/01-is-ts.md

 is.not(isNotVector).type satisfies typeof isVector.type
 ```

 > The not modifier simply negates a validation.
-Unfortunately, it's not very useful by itself as a type guard.
-Negative type guards haven't been made possible to write, because one would just use the negate operator in an expression before a type-guard in order to exclude types from an input set rather than extract them.
+Unfortunately, it's not very useful by itself as a type guard, because negative type guards haven't been made possible to write.

+> One would just use the negate operator in an expression before a type-guard in order to exclude types from an input set rather than extract them.

 > But the not modifier can still be useful for property validations or unions.
+Say you're parsing some json, and you'll take any value that ISN'T a boolean or a number, or some specific value, for example.

 > I'd also like to showcase how the not operator can be removed, because I think it's funny.
 It's not-not a vector?
 Great, so it's a vector.
 Ha-ha.

-# Pick
+# Shape Pick

 Shape schematics have a number of useful utility methods.